BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 ## System Boundary
 The system under consideration is at the bond system level.
 The level above the bond system consists of the bond portfolio, which is comprised of multiple bonds.
 The level below the bond system is the project system, where each bond can be a composition of many projects.

-Since a bond comes into existence upon the Bond Initialization phase, and this phase corresponds with the Bond Alpha Initialization phase in the Alpha Oracle Lifecycle, the temporal system boundary starts at the Bond Initialization and Bond Alpha Initialization phase.
+Since a bond comes into existence upon the Bond Initialization Phase [??], and this phase corresponds with the Bond Alpha Initialization Phase in the external Alpha Oracle Lifecycle, the temporal system boundary starts at the Bond Initialization and Bond Alpha Initialization phase.

 ![](https://i.imgur.com/qYIDv36.png)

 ## System Requirements

 #### System Requirement 1
 The state of all Claims issued in a bond must reflect the state of the bonding curve.
-If the bonding curve state is not respected, disputes will be issued against the claims to regain the bonding curve state.
+If the bonding curve state is not respected, Disputes will be issued against the Claims to regain the bonding curve state.

 <!-- [comment]: # (The Dispute mechanism acts as a fail-safe, therefore making the protocol more resilient.
 Other fail-safes tbd) -->